IntelLabs/Open-Omics-Acceleration-Framework/applications/AutoDock-Vina-1.2.2/README.md

 export INPUT_VINA=$PWD/input_local
 export OUTPUT_VINA=$PWD/output_local
 ```
-### 6. EXAMPLE
+### 6. EXAMPLE: Running with Provided Data
-We have given a protein 5wlo folder which contains all the necessary grid maps, protein pdbqt and ligands.
-Create 5wlo_output folder to store results.
-And then export these folders for to provide in docker volume.
+We have provided a folder for the protein `5wlo`, which contains all the necessary grid maps, protein PDBQT, and ligand files.
+Create an output folder for `5wlo` to store the results, and then export these directories for use with Docker:
 ```bash
 mkdir 5wlo_output
 export INPUT_VINA=$PWD/5wlo